shujams/CT-AI-Deep-Learning-Project/README.md

 # COVID-CT

-**We are continuously adding new COVID CT images and we would like to invite the community to contribute COVID CTs as well.**

 ### Data Description

 The COVID-CT-Dataset has 349 CT images containing clinical findings of COVID-19 from 216 patients.
 They are in `./Images-processed/CT_COVID.zip`